Enhancing Civic Immersion

 What's the context?

 The City of Ann Arbor harbored interest in exploring the immersive technology as an interactive medium to increase engagement with young residents and City Hall, provide better experiences with their services, and expand resident interactions.
-I was a student UX researcher collaborating in a team of 2 other students, within a larger group of 10 students for data pooling purposes.
+I was a student UX researcher in a team of 2 other students.
+Later on, our team collaborated with 2 other teams for data pooling purposes.

 There is $24 million in funding for city engagement.